hollywilkalis/react-taplist/README.md

 You can also find my planning sketches of the app views in the app-sketches folder.

 Issues
+* I made a lot of work for myself with my initial component structure - I flattened it a little in a couple of places to make passing data less complex.
 * I had planned to reuse the hardcoded master taplist in two places: on the admin view and the taplist view.
 I didn't succeed in figuring this out by the end of the day so I wound up hardcoding it into two different components.
 Obviously this could be drier but I'm sure we'll get further into this soon.
+RESOLVED - all components are now drawing from and updating the same master list.
 * I tried my best to determine all of the needed components at the beginning of the project, and came close, but did find that I needed to create a few more than originally planned.
 Wasn't a big deal to add them, but it did help me get a better handle on breakdown for future projects.
 * I had a little trouble setting up Bootstrap and did eventually realize that React-Bootstrap is still based on an earlier version than the one we've been working with, which was frustrating but manageable once i found their documentation.
 * Using local images was glitchy and I don't yet know why.
 Twice during the day images that were displaying fine suddenly stopped, and it took deleting and re-adding the images several times to get the app to recognize them again.